 2. Provide additional funding to schools and districts serving a large population of low-income students

 3. Help educators understand the needs of special student populations through professional development

 4. Improve academic achievement of eligible students and reduce performance gaps

 Title 1 also holds states, districts, and schools accountable for implementing measurable standards for student achievement.

 School-Parent Compact Form

-Students, parents/guardians and teachers at the district's Title I schools are asked to sign a "Helping Each Child Succeed Teamwork Agreement" form.
+Students, parents/guardians, and teachers at the district's Title I schools are asked to sign a "Helping Each Child Succeed Teamwork Agreement" form.
 This form promotes the policies set forth by the Asheboro City Board of Education and the North Carolina State Board of Education.
-The boards believe that learning can take place best when there is a shared effort, interest and motivation by students, parents and staff.
-Click here to view the School-Parent Compact form in English and Spanish.
+The boards believe that learning can take place best when there is a shared effort, interest, and motivation by students, parents, and staff.